CircuitVerse/Interactive-Book/docs/Combinational/half_adder.md

 # Half Adder
 {: .no_toc }

-Half adder is a combinational logic circuit with two inputs and two outputs.
-The half adder circuit is designed to add two single bit binary number A and B.
-It is the basic building block for addition of two single bit numbers.
-This circuit has two outputs **carry** and **sum**.
+A half adder is a Combinational logic circuit with input of 2 single bit binary digits, it is used for the addition of 2 single bit binary digits.
+The 2 single bit binary digits are called **augend** and **addend** and it gives 2 outputs namely **sum** and **carry**.

+Lets assume 2 single bit binary digits as 'A' and 'B', whose sum and carry are 'S' and 'C' respectively.